michaelgreenacre/CODAinPractice/00_README.md

 invSLR: first version (with minimal error checking of inputs) of an inverse function for SLRs (amalgamated logratios)

-CAGEOscript.R: script related to the article "A comparison of amalgamation and isometric logratios in compositional data analysis", by Michael Greenacre, Eric Grunsky and John Bacon-Shone
+CAGEOscript.R: script related to the article "A comparison of amalgamation logratio balances and isometric logratio balances in compositional data analysis", by Michael Greenacre, Eric Grunsky and John Bacon-Shone